philippschw/flightstats_API/README.md

 # flightstats

-Visualizing 1M flight routes with CartoDB shared by Carlos Matallín
+Retrieving flight data from flightstats API and visualizing 1M flight routes with CartoDB shared by Carlos Matallín

+# License
-Licensed under the MIT license, see LICENSE.md for more information.
+MIT license, see LICENSE.md for more information.